Interpolative separable density fitting on adaptive real space grids: THC decomposition via ISDF using adaptive grids

 As is discussed in Sec.~\ref{subsec:adapt_poisson} and App.~\ref{app:pair_density_error}, the size $M$ of the real space grid required to resolve all $N^2$ pair densities differs by a constant factor (independent of $N$) from that required to resolve all $N$ single-particle basis functions, so $M = \OO{N}$.
 Since $R \leq \min(M, N^2)$, we have $R = \OO{N}$, yielding a compression of $\rho_{ij}(\mathbf{r})$ to $\OO{N}$ auxiliary basis functions.
 The compression factor will be explored numerically in Sec.~\ref{sec:results}.

 A THC decomposition of the ERI tensor can be immediately obtained from the compressed representation \eqref{eq:id_rho}: \begin{widetext}

 \end{widetext} where

 The accuracy of this decomposition is controlled by the accuracy of the ID approximation of the pair densities, which can be systematically improved by increasing $R$.
 Indeed, if $R = N^2$, then the ID can be made exact, yielding a trivial THC decomposition for which the projected Coulomb matrix contains $R^2 = N^4$ degrees of freedom.
+The memory requirement of the THC decomposition is dominated by that of the projected Coulomb matrix $V_{\mu\nu}$, and therefore scales as $\OO{R^2}$.
+Thus we obtain a quadratic scaling storage requirement, an improvement over the quartic scaling of the original ERI tensor, and the cubic scaling of alternative methods like RI and Cholesky decomposition.

 The key steps of the ISDF procedure are therefore (1) the resolution of the pair densities $\rho_{ij}(\mathbf{r})$ on a real space grid of $M$ points, (2) the ID of the resulting $M \times N^2$ matrix to obtain the auxiliary basis $\zeta_{\mu}(\mathbf{r})$ on the real space grid, and (3) the solution of the Poisson equation for the auxiliary basis functions, and subsequent inner products, to obtain the projected Coulomb matrix $V_{\mu\nu}$ in Eq.~\ref{eq:V_isdf}.
 As described in App.~\ref{app:pair_density_error}, the ID step is a black-box linear algebra procedure that is agnostic to the real space grid on which the pair densities are represented.
 We therefore discuss Steps 1 and 3.